-At Prickly Thistle we love nothing more than when customers ask us questions, the who, the why, the with what.
-Yes, we are tartan rebel disruptors when it comes to design, cloth weaving and product creation but we want to be accountable for every decision we make.
+At Prickly Thistle we love nothing more than when customers ask us questions, the who, the why, the with, the what.
+Yes we are tartan rebel disruptors when it comes to design, cloth weaving and product creation, but we want to be accountable for every decision we make.

 When it comes to the 'Who Made My' question, we say every customer has been co-authors of everything we do.

 The global textiles industry has been fundamental in causing significant damage to both people and the planet for decades.
 This includes modern slavery and raw material methods are being ignored to make products that often end up in landfill.
 We believe that we can play a vital role in encouraging transparency and change for the future of both of these issues.